Celestial Empire: Construction of Chinese nationalism

 Another component of the self-strengthening movement which was vital in redefining the Celestial empire was the application of Western training techniques to the Chinese military.
-The leaders of the movement appointed Foreign military officers in order train Chinese soldiers and acquaint them with western training techniques.
+The leaders of the movement appointed Foreign military officers in order train Chinese soldiers and acquaint them with Western training techniques.
 Military drills that were largely influenced by both Swedish and German gymnastic techniques had been integrated by the Chinese Army.
 Within the Xiang Army, which was commanded by Zeng Guofan, who was one of the founding leaders of the self-strengthening movement; soldiers were obligated to exercise gymnastics at least twice a day as a requirement.
-Li Hongzhang, another leader of the movement and the commander of the Huai Army, saw that western military generals were hired to train Chinese soldiers to be well acquainted modern military drills and exercises.
+Li Hongzhang, another leader of the movement and the commander of the Huai Army, saw that Western military generals were hired to train Chinese soldiers to be well acquainted modern military drills and exercises.

 Through the application of Western military physical exercises and techniques to improve the strength of Chinese armies, political elites and leaders of the self-strengthening movement then began to focus their attention to the promotion of Chinese people's physical strength.
 By promoting the physical strength of the Chinese people, the government would then be able to strengthen Chinese nationalism through this notion of ‘Celestial Empire’.

-Zhang Zhidong, a significant leader of the Self-Strengthening Movement, explained the importance of enforcing western training techniques on all Chinese civilians for the elevation of nationalism:
+Zhang Zhidong, a significant leader of the Self-Strengthening Movement, explained the importance of enforcing Western training techniques on all Chinese civilians for the elevation of nationalism:

 ‘Gymnastics concerns the future of the country.
 If everyone is as strong as soldiers, China will be a powerful country."

 The introduction of Western sports and training techniques to the Chinese populace was therefore vital in the creation of a strong ‘Celestial Empire’.

 The Self-Strengthening Movement served as a significant symbol to the escalation of an embryonic nationalism across China which was dedicated to reconstructing the strength of the ‘Celestial Empire’ to contest against Western powers.
 In the century following the introduction of the self-strengthening movement, the overarching theme of Chinese nationalism was inspired by this notion.
-Through the authority of this concept of embryonic nationalism, Chinas utilisation of advanced Western technology and skill served as a medium for the government to enhance the military power of the nation.
+Through the authority of this concept of embryonic nationalism, China's utilisation of advanced Western technology and skill served as a medium for the government to enhance the military power of the nation.